sergerdn/py-bas-automation/README.md

 - **Proxy Support:** The application supports proxy providers such as [Brightdata](https://brightdata.com/).
 Please note that this is a **paid** service.
 - **Executing Browser Automation Studio (BAS) Actions from Python**: Implement BAS actions from Python using the un-documented API.
-This includes actions such as retrieving page source, emulating mouse movements, etc. (Note: Not all functions are currently supported).
+This includes actions such as retrieving page source, `emulating mouse movements`, etc. (Note: Not all functions are currently supported).
 - **Playwright Control:** The application leverages [Playwright](https://playwright.dev/python/) to efficiently manage and control BAS.